Autodesk-Forge/forge-api-dotnet-client/README.md

 ## License

-This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This sample is licensed under the terms of the [Apache License].
 Please see the [LICENSE](LICENSE) file for full details.